Convergence Rates for Empirical Measures of Markov Chains in Dual and Wasserstein Distances: Abstract

 \section{Abstract}

 We consider a Markov chain on $\R^d$ with invariant measure $\mu$.
-We are interested in the rate of convergence of the empirical measures towards the invariant measure with respect to the $1$-Wasserstein distance.
-The main result of this article is a new upper bound for the expected Wasserstein distance, which is proved by combining the Kantorovich dual formula with a Fourier expansion.
+We are interested in the rate of convergence of the empirical measures towards the invariant measure with respect to various dual distances, including in particular the $1$-Wasserstein distance.
+The main result of this article is a new upper bound for the expected distance, which is proved by combining a Fourier expansion with a truncation argument.
+Our bound matches the known rates for i.i.d.~random variables up to logarithmic factors.
 In addition, we show how concentration inequalities around the mean can be obtained.

 \msc{60B10, 60J05, 65C05} \keywords{Empirical Measure, Markov Chains, Wasserstein Distance, Concentration}